hue881/hue881.github.io/mcs/2026/summer/account/index.md

 ### 1. Google account (to save projects to Google Drive)

-If your child is under 13, this must be created by you using Google's free **Family Link** app (the official, safe way to set up a kids' account)  **You do not need to create an google account if your child already has a school nycstudents.net email account.**
+If your child is under 13, this must be created by you using Google's free **Family Link** app (the official, safe way to set up a kids' account).

 - Download Family Link: **https://familylink.google.com** (or search "Google Family Link" in your phone's App Store / Play Store)
 - Open it and tap **Add child → "No"** when asked if they already have an account